-Catherine Street is a narrow but busy road with a mix of retail, commercial and residential uses.
+15.35 Catherine Street is a narrow but busy road with a mix of retail, commercial and residential uses.
 The north side of Adelaide Street and Drovers Way are in need of improvement.
 The recently completed Catherine Street -Drovers Way Link Road has improved access to the multi-storey car parks in Russell Avenue/Drovers Way, which provide nearly 1,000 parking spaces.
 There are some important historic buildings at the northern end of St. Peters Street, mainly in office use.
 To the rear of these buildings is office parking, a motor repair garage and some vacant land.

-- 15.36 The Council's main aims in Policy Area 1 are: - to secure the visual enhancement of the area: (i) - to retain the existing mixed use character; (ii) - to provide additional public parking north of Catherine Street.
+- (i) to secure the visual enhancement of the area: - (ii) to retain the existing mixed use character; - (iii) to provide additional public parking north of Catherine Street.